ALLUOS/ALLUOS.github.io/_posts/2021-04-01-evaluation.md

 #### EVALUATION

-However, initially we planned to have a simulated session with a trial to complete the task but at some point our group couldn't run the bot due to some technical troubles and we decided to provide out participants with a little different way of demonstration.
+However, initially, we planned to have a simulated session with a trial to complete the "escape" and then fill a satisfaction questionnaire but at some point, our group couldn't run the bot due to some technical errors and it was decided to provide our participants with a little different way of demonstration.

-Testers received two sets of material: a) PDF-file with examples of modified application functions collected in presentation style  (adaptive graphics, message formulation, new task, etc.) and b) a feedback questionnaire.
-A PDF-file consist total of 15 slides of 6 updates (New Sticker Pack, Simplified Text Messages, Getting Ready Step, Approval Gifs, Discussion Task Update, New Task - Listening).
+Testers received two sets of material: a) PDF file with examples of modified application functions collected in presentation style (adaptive graphics, message formulation, new task, etc.) and b) a feedback questionnaire.
+A PDF file consists of a total of 15 slides of 6 updates (New Sticker Pack, Simplified Text Messages, Getting Ready Step, Approval Gifs, Discussion Task Update, New Task - Listening) that illustrate and describe main differences (Pic.1).

+Picture 1 PDF-slide examples

-The usability testing concludes with a feedback questionnaire that included questions about the quality of the changes in general and their personal satisfaction on the improvements.
+The usability testing concludes with a feedback questionnaire that included questions about the quality of the changes in general and their satisfaction with the improvements.
 All questionnaires were distributed via Google Forms.
-A questionnaire consist of three questions:
+First, participants should find and select their username from a list.
+Second, they should fill a questionnaire for every update that consists of three questions (Pic.2):

+1. How do you like this improvement?
+2. How much does this improvement help the application performance?
+3. Your thoughts/feedback

+Picture 2 Feedback Questionnaire

+For Update 6 they also received an additional block with a task goal and a description so it would be clear for them how the task works.

+<div id="res3"></div>

 ### RESULTS

+<div id="recom3"></div>

 ### RECOMMENDATIONS FOR COMING SEMESTER

 - **User Acceptance Testing.** Since the project, presumably, comes to its end next semester, we recommend to conduct the last User Acceptance Testing with participants who are completely unfamiliar with our application and probably unfamiliar with the Telegram platform.
 We expect it to be a good  demonstration of the quality of the design and interface for users unfamiliar with Telegram.
 - **Bug fixes.** All bugs must be fixed at the right time for the project to be considered complete.
 Accordingly, before the usability testing stage, there should be no errors left.
 - **UAT participants.** Finding participants to test has always been difficult.
 If students from the language centre will be considered for the role of participants, we strongly advise you to find them and arrange upcoming sessions as early as possible.
 - **New features.** Some of the implemented features were not testing because of the time constrains (e.g. Discussion Task - NLP feature).

+<div id="ref3"></div>

 ### References

 Jenkins, N. (2008).
 A Software Testing Primer: An Introduction to Software Testing.